Consent Page

 will be visible for the customers on the consent page.

-You can hide some categories from displaying on the consent page by adding Jinja into the code.
-This example shows how to hide 2 categories: category_to_hide_1
+You can hide categories from the consent page using Jinja.
+This example hides two categories: category_to_hide_1

 and category_to_hide_2